 Popular Variations of Texas Roadhouse Rolls

-- Garlic butter: Melted butter infused with minced garlic for a rich flavor
+- Garlic butter : Melt butter with minced garlic

 FAQs About Texas Roadhouse Rolls

-- How can I store leftover Texas Roadhouse rolls?
-Store any leftovers in an airtight container at room temperature for up to two days or refrigerate for up to a week.
+- How do you store leftovers?
+Keep them in an airtight container at room temp for up to two days or refrigerate for a week .

 Final Thoughts